yonas/stir-ai/README.md

 </ul>

 <h3>Universal Map</h3>
-The ultimate achievement is to create one map that the STIR A.I. can use to learn anything.
+The ultimate achievement of STIR A.I. is to create one map that can be used to learn anything.

 This map is comprised of four axis, creating four quadrents:
 <pre>